c-sanders/Quaternion/README.md

 ![Depiction of the real number line.](./images/real_number_line.png)

-Figure 1) A graphical depiction of the real number line $\mathbbb{R}$.
+Figure 1) A graphical depiction of the real number line $\mathbb{R}$.
 In reality, this number line should extend to infinity in either direction.
 Many numbers can find a home on this real number line, including irrational numbers such as $\sqrt{2}$, $e$ and $\pi$.
 However, not all numbers can find a home on this line.
 None of the imaginary numbers have a home on this real number line.